5 Great Events for Startups at London Tech Week

-London Tech Week is about to head into its sixth year, and there’s few better ways to get a perspective of the tech scene in London and further afield.
+London Tech Week is about to head into its sixth year, and there are few better ways to get a perspective of the tech scene in London and further afield.

 We’ve looked through the list, and found five events that are great for tech startups to check out!